sorukumar/blog/_posts/draft-2024-04-04-LN-Node-Cohort-Analysis.md

 Image

 #of Nodes is unique pub key in the from the graph output.
-But depending on how, we do we want to count as nodes, lets define
+But depending on who  we want to count as nodes, lets define active node as well.
+Active nodes: Nodes with at least one active public channel that has sent at least one update.

 ## How many new Nodes each month